TexasInstruments/simplelink-zephyr/README.md

 validation.
 Note that it is also possible to build an application in Zephyr targeting `CC2340R5`, and to use [Code Composer Studio](https://www.ti.com/tool/CCSTUDIO) to both flash and debug the application using the XDS110 debugger.

+### Programming the lp_em_cc35x1

+The SimpleLink Wi-Fi toolbox is required from TI to program the lp_em_cc35x1.
+The toolbox is available for download [here](https://www.ti.com/drr/opn/SIMPLELINK-WIFI-SDK-PREVIEW).

 ## Versioning